HashMap::contains_key() / remove() / entry()

 use std::collections::HashMap;

-// Check if a key exists (returns bool).
+// Check whether a key exists (returns bool).

 // Remove a key and its value (returns Option<V>).

-// entry API: insert if the key does not exist.
+// entry API: insert if the key is absent.

 map.entry("key".to_string()).or_insert(0);